Push (novel): Plot

-While in the hospital giving birth to son Abdul Jamal Louis Jones, Precious tells a social worker that her first child is living with her grandmother.
+While in the hospital giving birth to her son Abdul Jamal Louis Jones, Precious tells a social worker that her first child is living with her grandmother.
 The confession leads to Precious' mother having her welfare taken away.
 When Precious returns home with Abdul, her enraged mother chases her out of the house.
 Homeless and alone, she first passes a night at the armory, then turns to Ms. Rain, who uses all of her resources to get Precious into a halfway house with childcare.
-Her new environment provides her with the stability and support to continue with school.
-The narrative prose, told from Precious' voice, continually improves in terms of grammar and spelling, and is even peppered with imagery and similes.
-Precious has taken up poetry, and is eventually awarded the Mayor's office's literacy award for outstanding progress.
+Her new environment provides her the stability and support to continue school.
+The narrative prose, told from Precious' voice, continually improves in terms of grammar and spelling and is even peppered with imagery and similes.
+Precious has taken up poetry and is eventually awarded the mayor's office's literacy award for outstanding progress.
 The accomplishment boosts her spirits.

-As her attitude changes and her confidence grows, Precious thinks about having a boyfriend, and a real relationship with someone near her age who attracts her interest.
-Her only sexual experience thus far has been the rape and sexual abuse by her mother and father.
-As she tries to move beyond her traumatic childhood and distance herself from her parents, her mother turns up to announce that her father has died from AIDS.
+As her attitude changes and her confidence grows, Precious thinks about having a boyfriend and a real relationship with someone near her age who attracts her interest.
+Her only sexual experience thus far has been rape and sexual abuse by her mother and father.
+As she tries to move beyond her traumatic childhood and distance herself from her parents, her mother announces that her father has died from AIDS.
 Testing verifies that Precious is HIV positive, but her children are not.
-Her classmate Rita encourages Precious to join a support group, as well as an HIV-positive group.
-The meetings provide a source of support and friendship for Precious as well as the revelation that her color and socioeconomic background were not necessarily the cause of her abuse.
+Her classmate Rita encourages Precious to join a support group and an HIV-positive group.
+The meetings provide a source of support and friendship for Precious and the revelation that her color and socioeconomic background did not necessarily cause her abuse.
 Women of all ages and backgrounds attend the meetings.
-The book concludes with no specific fate outlined for Precious; the author leaving her future undetermined.
+The book concludes with no specific fate outlined for Precious; the author leaves her future undetermined.

 Style

-Critics have gone in both directions as far as their opinions of the style in which Push is written.
+Critics have gone in both directions with their opinions of the style in which Push is written.
 Some consider "the harrowing story line [to be] exaggerated," saying that it does not seem realistic to "saddle one fictional character with so many problems straight from today's headlines" (Glenn).
 Others have stated that while the dialect is problematic, Precious herself is believable because she "speaks in a darting stream of consciousness of her days in an unexpectedly evocative fashion" (Mahoney).